Ralph Bakshi: Early life

-The racial segregation of local schools meant that the nearest white school was several miles away; Bakshi obtained his mother's permission to attend the nearby black school with his friends.
+The racial segregation of local schools meant that the nearest White school was several miles away; Bakshi obtained his mother's permission to attend the nearby black school with his friends.
 Most of the students had no problem with Bakshi's presence, but a teacher sought advice from the principal, who called the police.
-Fearing that segregated whites would riot if they learned that a white, let alone Jewish, student was attending a black school, the police removed Bakshi from his classroom.
+Fearing that segregated Whites would riot if they learned that a White, let alone Jewish student was attending a black school, the police removed Bakshi from his classroom.
 Meanwhile, his father had been suffering from anxiety attacks.
 Within a few months, the family moved back to Brownsville, where they rarely spoke of these events.

-At the age of 15, after discovering Gene Byrnes' Complete Guide to Cartooning at the public library, Bakshi took up cartooning to document his experiences and create fantasy-influenced artwork.
+At the age of fifteen, after discovering Gene Byrnes' Complete Guide to Cartooning at the public library, Bakshi took up cartooning to document his experiences and create fantasy-influenced art.
 He stole a copy of the book and learned every lesson in it.
 During his teenaged years, Bakshi took up boxing.
 While attending Thomas Jefferson High School, he took little interest in academics, spending most of his time focusing on "broads, mouthing off, and doodling".
 After participating in a food fight and being caught smoking, Bakshi was sent to the principal's office.
 Believing Bakshi was unlikely to prosper at Thomas Jefferson, the principal transferred him to Manhattan's School of Industrial Art.
 At the school, he was taught by African-American cartoonist Charles Allen.
 In June 1956, Bakshi graduated from the school with an award in cartooning.
+He attended and graduated from the School of Industrial Art (now known as the High School of Art and Design) in 1956.